funkadelic/claude-nomad/SECURITY.md

 - [Privacy by default](README.md#privacy-by-default): the two-layer CI defense (workflows skip on private repos, Actions auto-disabled on a private mirror) and the warning about flipping a mirror public.
 - [What does NOT sync (deliberate trade-offs)](README.md#what-does-not-sync-deliberate-trade-offs): what stays host-local, including OAuth tokens and ephemeral state.

-Every push is secret-scanned by gitleaks, both locally and in CI via [`.github/workflows/gitleaks.yml`](.github/workflows/gitleaks.yml).
+Secrets are scanned by gitleaks locally on push, and in CI on pull requests via [`.github/workflows/gitleaks.yml`](.github/workflows/gitleaks.yml).
 The repo-root `.gitleaks.toml` allowlist and its rationale are described under [`.gitleaks.toml` allowlist policy](README.md#gitleakstoml-allowlist-policy).